0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

 ![pizza dough](/food/foodventures/images/pizza-dough-1.jpg){:width="40%"}{: .image-right}

+Confession: this was not meant to be pizza dough.
+This dough was from my failed hot dog buns on [Friday]()

 Here's a picture of the batch of pizza dough before rolling them out.
 Scary how much dough can rise in an hour, right?

-Confession: this was not meant to be pizza dough.
-I tried to make hot dog buns today, but for some reason the dough just would *not* form a smooth ball in the mixer.
-I was afraid of over-kneading it, so I stopped the mixer while it was still quite shaggy.
-After rising, it was still very loose, sticky, and too unmanageable to work into bun shapes, so I said fuck it and divided them into pizza dough balls.
-I froze